-The Board is supported by Audit, Nomination, Remuneration and Placemaking and Sustainability Committees and their memberships, roles and activities are set out in separate reports, the reports can be found on the following pages:
+The Board is supported by the Audit, Nomination, Remuneration and Placemaking and Sustainability Committees and their memberships, roles and activities are set out in separate reports, which can be found on the following pages:

-- Placemaking and Sustainability Committee report - pages 75 to 77; and
+- Placemaking and Sustainability Committee Report - pages 123 to 127; and

 Each Committee has Terms of Reference, governing their responsibilities and powers, approved by the Board.
 The minutes of the Committee meetings are circulated to the Board and the Committee Chairmen provide reports to the Board on the work undertaken by the Committees.

-The Audit Committee and the Nomination Committee are chaired by Nick Hewson, the Remuneration Committee is chaired by Vanda Murray and the Placemaking and Sustainability Committee is chaired by Sir Michael Lyons.
-Nicky Dulieu shall succeed Vanda Murray as Chair of the Remuneration Committee following the retirement of Vanda Murray on 6 November 2020.
+The Audit Committee and the Nomination Committee are chaired by Nick Hewson, the Remuneration Committee is chaired by Nicky Dulieu and the Placemaking and Sustainability Committee is chaired by Sir Michael Lyons.

-The Board completed a performance evaluation of each of its Committees during the 2020 financial year.
+In addition to the Board, each Committee completed a performance evaluation during the 2021 financial year.
 The evaluation reports were discussed at a meeting of the Committees and it was concluded that they were contributing and functioning effectively and were complying with their Terms of Reference.

 3. Composition, Succession and Evaluation